 Failure to deal with allegations of corruption in the courts may result in the loss of public confidence in the criminal justice system.
-It is equally important that the public is given accurate information on the matter.
-Currently there are 147 corruption related cases pending in the courts.
+It is important that the public is kept abreast of developments in the fight against corruption.
+Currently there are 147 corruption-related cases pending in the courts.
 Of these cases, 89 cases are either in progress or have been finalised, with 16 cases having trial dates, whilst for 52 cases trials have commenced.
 21 cases have already been finalised.

-The statistics given above do not indicate a country that is not taking the fight against corruption seriously.
+These statistics do not indicate a country that is not taking the fight against corruption seriously.
 They show that arresting agents and prosecution agencies are busy at work.
 They also show that the courts are dealing with these cases actively when they are brought before them.
-These remarks are made because the impression sought to be created is that there is no activity in courts in respect of corruption cases.
-The cynical suggestion has been that courts are involved in a conspiracy arrangement with the other State agents in the criminal justice system to release persons accused of corruption in what is called a "catch and release" phenomenon.
+It is necessary to make these remarks because the impression sometimes created is that there is no activity in courts in respect of corruption cases.
+The cynical suggestion has been made that courts are involved in a conspiracy with the other State agents in the criminal justice system to release persons accused of corruption in what is called a "catch and release" phenomenon.
 When a person has been arrested, he or she is entitled to bail as of right unless there are compelling reasons not to grant bail.
 When a person accused of a crime is released on bail, this is a legal and constitutionally provided for process, not to be derogatively dismissed as a "catch and release" procedure.
 When a trial takes place, it is also a constitutional imperative that the suspect goes through a fair trial.
-Whether the person is convicted or acquitted, that is justice at work.
-A person who has gone through the criminal proceedings and is released on acquittal cannot be dismissed as a "catch and release" case.
+Whether the person is ultimately convicted or acquitted, that is justice at work.
+A person who has gone through criminal proceedings and is ultimately acquitted cannot be said to be a "catch and release" case.
 The Constitution guarantees a fair criminal justice system.
-It does not guarantee a criminal justice system in which everyone arrested must be convicted even where there is no evidence.
+It does not guarantee a criminal justice system in which everyone who is prosecuted must be convicted even where there is no evidence.
 There cannot be public confidence in such a system.
-The so-called "catch and release" narrative ascribed to the courts has no legal and factual basis.
+The socalled "catch and release" narrative ascribed to the courts has no legal and factual basis.